JavaTMP/JavaTMP/docs/pages/java/java-bootstrap-web-application-features-and-resources.md

 # {{ page.title }}

 ### Java Bootstrap Backend Features And Resources
-`JavaTMP-User-Starter` project is a dynamic Java Bootstrap admin and dashboard template which consists of the following backend features and resouces:
+`JavaTMP-App-Starter` project is a dynamic Java Spring Bootstrap admin and dashboard template which consists of the following backend features and resouces:

-1. Created using the standard Maven Java Web Application layout Project.
+1. Created using Spring Boot framework with the standard Maven Java Web Application layout Project.
 2. Copy all static files and resources to ./src/main/webapp`.
 3. Convert all .html pages and Ajax snippets to .jsp equivalent and move them to /WEB-INF to be restricted access through servlets only.
 4.  add `<%@page contentType="text/html" pageEncoding="UTF-8"%>` to the top of all JSP pages.